How to Create a Successful Employee Referral Program

 If you want your talent acquisition efforts to net big results, you’ll need to employ multiple tactics year-round, even when you don’t have any specific staffing needs.
 One of these tactics is the use of an employee referral program, which is often presented as a perk, but can also save your company time and money when recruiting.

-We’ll take a look at best practices for creating an employee referral program (or ERP) at your company, including best practices for managing it and ways to structure the referral bonus.
+We’ll take a closer look at the following steps and best practices for creating an employee referral program (or ERP) at your company:

 When you’re planning an ERP, the first thing you want to do is determine your existing hiring needs and take stock of your human resources.
 The following questions will help you make these determinations from the standpoint of staffing needs, employee motivation, and company culture: